GDPR (General Data Protection Regulation) is a new legislation that comes into force on the 25th of May 2018.

 - The data controller and data protection officer information.

-Data controller is your official company, who developed and is the owner of this website.
-You need to put detailed data -official address, street, City, and name of the registered company.
+The data controller is your official company, which developed and is the owner of this website.
+You need to put detailed data -official address, street, city, and name of the registered company.

 3. User request forms